 Getting your synth into a recording

 Hardware synths output line-level audio, so you will route them through an audio interface to record.
-If you are setting this up, see our notes on connecting a hardware synth to your DAW and the wider home studio setup hub for gain and monitoring basics.
+If you are setting this up, see our notes on connecting a hardware synth to your DAW, our step-by-step walkthrough on how to record a hardware synth, and the wider home studio setup hub for gain and monitoring basics.

 Frequently asked questions